netlify/zuora-ruby-client/docs/ActionsApi.md

 Query

 The query call sends a query expression by specifying the object to query, the fields to retrieve from that object, and any filters to determine whether a given object should be queried.
-You can use ZOQL (Zuora Object Query Language) to construct those queries, passing them through the `queryString`.
+You can use [Zuora Object Query Language](https://knowledgecenter.zuora.com/DC_Developers/K_Zuora_Object_Query_Language) (ZOQL) to construct those queries, passing them through the `queryString`.
 Once the call is made, the API executes the query against the specified object and returns a query response object to your application.
 Your application can then iterate through rows in the query response to retrieve information.  ## Limitations   This call has the following limitations:  * All ZOQL keywords must be in lower case. * The number of records returned is limited to 2000 records

 ### Example
 ```ruby